 In fact, golden retrievers are not weak at all, which often comes as a surprise to people.
 Yes, they are fluffy and cuddly, but there is a lot going on under all this fluff.

 So, are golden retrievers strong?
-Yes, golden retrievers are strong, they have a strong back and muscular shoulder, they are also one of the most popular hunting breeds because they were bred for tough working conditions so they have muscular, well-built bodies and energy that lasts all-day-long easily.
+Golden retrievers are strong, they have a strong back and muscular shoulder, Golden Retrievers are also one of the most popular hunting breeds because they were bred for tough working conditions so they have strong, muscular, well-built bodies and energy that lasts all-day-long easily.

 That was only a part of the answer: keep reading to learn more about your golden retriever and what makes them strong and how to know how strong your golden retriever is…